TheReal23/22528/README.md

-# 125
+# 22528
-A game about coolness.
+A small clone of [2048](https://git.io/2048) by Gabriele Cirulli.
+Multiples of 2048 version with optimized colors.